 Optimizing invitation click-through rate

-Unless you’ve developed telepathy and have direct access to the mind of your customer, to get their feedback you first need to invite them to a survey.
+Unless you’ve developed telepathy and have direct access to the mind of your candidates and employees to get their feedback you first need to invite them to a survey.
 In-app feedback is unreliable and is more often than not called upon by unhappy users to offload their immediate complaints.
-For in-depth feedback – the kind you’re thinking about for response rates – email remains the most viable channels for engaging your audience.
+For in-depth feedback – the kind you’re thinking about for feedback response rates – email remains the most viable channels for engaging your audience.

 Problem #1 with email – ‘survey fatigue’.
-No matter who you’re asking for feedback, everyone’s a consumer and their mailbox is already stuffed with other invites for this, that and the third.
+No matter who you’re asking for feedback, everyone’s mailbox is already stuffed with other invites for filling in surveys.
 The first step to overcoming survey fatigue is making sure your feedback invite stands out and engages your respondent.
 Making the experience personal goes a long way.